INN/docs/style-guides/code/wordpress.md

 - For each type of DocBlock, refer to the WordPress documentation on how each tag (e.g. `@param`) should be used.
 If it's still unclear, refer to the [WordPress reference on PHPDoc Tags](https://make.wordpress.org/core/handbook/inline-documentation-standards/php-documentation-standards/#phpdoc-tags).

-- For the tags `@since` and `@deprecated`, be sure that these accurately reflect Largo's version at the time the feature was added or deprecated.
+- For the tags `@since` and `@deprecated`, be sure that these accurately reflect the project's version at the time the feature was added or deprecated.

-- When using the `@package` tag, be sure to use `@package Largo` instead of `@package WordPress` as seen in the WordPress source code.
+- When using the `@package` tag, be sure to use the name of the containing project.
+If working on Largo, this should be `@package Largo`.

 - When creating multi-line comments in the code that are not meant to be seen in the extracted PHP documentation, be sure to **not** start your block with `/**` and instead with a single asterisk `/*`.